charlesmcchan/tiab/README.md

 # Trellis in a Box

 Trellis in a Box (TiaB) is a container-based emulated environment.
-It helps spinning up a Trellis test environment, which is perfect for beginners who wants to get some quick hands on experience.
+It helps spinning up a Trellis test environment, which is perfect for beginners who want to get some quick hands on experience.

-TiaB consists of two parts: ONOS and Mininet.
+TiaB consists of two containers: ONOS and Mininet.
-The script will start a single instance ONOS, push corresponding network config, and connect Mininet environment to the controller.
+The script will automatically start a single instance ONOS, push corresponding network config, and connect Mininet environment to the controller.

 ## Prerequisite
 We assume you have Docker installed in your system.
-We recommend using Docker >= 18.06
+We recommend using Docker >= 18.06.
+For Docker on Mac users, remember to add `tiab/volume/onos` to shared folder list.

 ## Quick Start